Taimud/Cincy-Public-Art-Finder/README.md

 As a user, I want to know if it’s a good time for a walking tour, so that I can plan my day.
 - Given the app fetches weather data,
 When I open the “Tours” page,
-Then I see a message like “It’s a great day for a walk!” or “It’s raining—try an indoor gallery instead.”
+Then I see a message like “It’s a great day for a walk!” or “It’s raining, try an indoor gallery instead.”
 - Given I choose “30-minute tour,”
 When weather conditions are clear,
 Then a route of 5–6 nearby murals appears.